adnaen/machine-learning-notes/README.md

 This is a living document where I record my learning journey in machine learning.
 Contributors are welcome to enhance and expand these notes.

-I continuously update this repository as I learn more-currently, I’m at the **Tree Based Models** stage.
+I continuously update this repository as I learn more-currently, I’m at the **RNN Model Architecture** stage.

 ## Why These Notes